 Any users logged into the administration interface will be warned if a File import is in progress...
 Users assigned the admin privilege should not attempt to change Airtime's default storage directory while an import is taking place.

-Watching a new folder on the command line is specified by using the watch add sub-command:
+Watching a new folder is specified by using the watch add sub-command:

 The script will report the name of the folder now being watched, for example: